Our children's baby teeth

 - In addition, stem cells are now widely used to treat diseases like Parkinson’s and Alzheimer’s, with the sufferers usually having to rely on a compatible bone marrow donor.

-If you can save your child’s baby teeth in such a way that the stem cells within them remain viable, you will most likely be able to use them in times of extreme medical need.
+can save your child’s baby teeth in such a way that the stem cells within them remain viable, you will most likely be able to use them in times of extreme medical need.

 Is there any drawback?